Dam Dama Dam

 Dam Dama Dam is an Indian television show aired in 1998 on Zee TV.
 The plot of the show was loosely based on William Shakespeare's Comedy of Errors.
 The actors Shekhar Suman and Laxmikant Berde played the double roles at the start.
 Later on, the show was written to include the lead actor's twin sons, there by making Suman and Berde play four roles each.

 The show was directed by Arun Frank, who later went on to direct the popular show Zindagi…Teri Meri Kahani.
 Suman went on to praise the roles he played on the show.

 Plot

-Two brothers Sarju (Shekhar Suman) and Birju (Laxmikant Berde) come to the city in the search for work.
+Two brothers Sarju and Birju come to the city in search of work.
 Their look-alikes Chichi and Chintoo also live in the city.
 Confusion and antics ensue every time they run into each other's friends and relatives.